-According to HSBC’s Expat Explorer Survey 2021, New Zealand ranks number two in terms of living and gets a rank of three overall.
+Expats consistant rate New Zealand asa top pick in terms of livingstandards.
 In the UN’s Human Development Index (HDI), New Zealand earns the fourteenth rank out of 187 countries.
 In short, the country has an exceptionally high standard of living filled with modern amenities, excellent work-life balance, and ample public services.

 Welcoming People and Familiar but Diverse Culture